|

 meaning "safe."

-French form of Salome, meaning "peace."
+- SALOMÉ: French form of Hebrew Salome, meaning "peaceful."

 - SALOME:

-Biblical name of a woman who witnessed Christ's
+is the name of a woman who witnessed Christ's

-crucifixion, meaning "peace."
+crucifixion.
 It is also said (by the historian Josephus)

 to have been the name of the daughter of Herodias